 ๐Ÿค Consensus & Coordination in Distributed Systems

-Why Consensus Matters
+⚠️ Why Consensus Matters

-• Which node is the leader?
+• ๐Ÿ‘‘ Which node becomes the leader?

-• Which transaction should commit?
+• ๐Ÿ’พ Which transaction should commit?

 Without proper coordination, you risk data inconsistency, split-brain scenarios, or lost updates.

-Leader Election
+๐Ÿ‘‘ Leader Election

-• Using Zookeeper to manage ephemeral nodes.
+• Using Zookeeper to manage ephemeral nodes

-• Using distributed algorithms like Raft or Paxos.
+• Distributed algorithms like Raft or Paxos

-Raft Algorithm (Overview)
+๐Ÿ“ Raft Algorithm (Overview)

-Raft ensures consensus in distributed systems by:
+Raft ensures consensus by:

 • Electing a leader